-Submitted LOIs will be screened for document completeness and eligibility (Section 6) by the Agency, and will undergo a comprehensive review based on the assessment criteria outlined below.
-The overall review and assessment process will also include the selection of projects that are both individually strong and collectively meet the overall desired goal of the funding programs.
+Submitted LOIs will be screened to ensure eligibility and completeness (Section 6) by PHAC, and will undergo a comprehensive review process based on the assessment criteria outlined below.
+The overall review and assessment process will also include the selection of projects that are both individually strong and collectively meet the overall goals of the solicitation priorities.

-The following assessment criteria will be used to review the LOIs received:
+The following assessment criteria will be used to review LOIs: